han-li-han-li/100-days-of-code/log.md

 **Thoughts** Back after a really long break - in the meantime I have found a new job and moved countries!
 A lot of refreshing on basic concepts that I have forgot but made a tiny bit of progress on my page, starting by creating a CSS grid for the members grouping.

 **Link(s) to work**: https://codepen.io/han-li-han-li/pen/bGgwPGb?editors=1100

+### Day 21: Saturday June 5 2021

+**Today's Progress**: Continued building my landing page for freeCodeCamp's project.

+**Thoughts** More refreshing of basic concepts.
+Some progress adding a CSS Grid with titles and pictures, and planning out the values section of my landing page.
+A lot to catch up on.

+**Link(s) to work**: https://codepen.io/han-li-han-li/pen/bGgwPGb?editors=1100